beaverbuilder/documentation/docs/assistant/cloud/libraries/share-library.md

 sidebar_label: Share a library
 ---

+You can share a library with any individual if you know their email address and you can give them either view or edit privileges.
+If they don't have an Assistant Pro account, they'll have to create an account before they can accept your invitation.

-To share a library, select the share tab, then enter the email address and select the permissions you want to give the person you're sharing with.Another way to share files is by using a Team Account.
+Another way to share files is by using a Team Account.
 Team Libraries are more versatile than shared libraries because more than one person can be an administrator.

+To share a library:

+1. Navigate into the library you want to share.
+2. Click the **Share** button.
-To share a library, navigate into the library you want to share and click the share button.
+3. Enter the email address of the person you want to share with and select their permissions.
+4. Click **Send Invite**.

 ![Share a library](/img/assistant/cloud--libraries--share-library--1.jpg)

 Once a library is shared, you can select options from a dropdown menu.
 You also have options for pending invites.

 ![Share a library](/img/assistant/cloud--libraries--share-library--2.jpg)